 HANGEUL FONTS ^

 Windows includes several Hangeul fonts, which will become visible in the font menus inside Windows programs once you have activated the language bar and installed the Korean language packs.
 You may need to have the IME set to Hangeul for them to show.
-If you want more, there is a selection of free Hangeul fonts here.
+If you want more options, there is a selection of free Hangeul fonts here.

 OTHER WAYS TO TYPE IN HANGEUL ^

 There are a lot of web-based virtual keyboards where you can type in Korean, and then copy and paste your text.
 I mostly use the Google translator keyboard for this, but this page is designed specifically for that purpose, and offers some Hanja options that Google does not.